HussainAther/philosophy/causality/emergence.md

 On a metaphysical level, mental and physical epistemic limits describe the undivided whole as an ontic (physical factual existence) dimesnion.
 They reminesce of philosopher Plato's abstract perfect ideas and philosopher Immanuel Kant's things-in-thesmelves (empirically inaccessible in principle and specifically mute).
 The mind-matter problem causes an emergence of mind-matter correlations as direct and immediate consequence of the ontic, undivided whole that can't be further divided without introducing more distinctions.
 Many describe determinism as a feature of ontic descriptions of states and observables while stochasticity uses epistemic descriptions.
-Mathematical models of classical opint mechanics are most common examples of deterministic descriptions and three properties of them are important.
+Mathematical models of classical point mechanics are most common examples of deterministic descriptions and three properties of them are important.
 (1) The differential dynamics mean the system's evolution obeys a differential equation in a space of ontic states.
 (2) The unique evolution of the system means initial and boundary conditions give a unique trajectory.
 (3) The value determinateness assumes that any state can be described with arbitrarily small error.
 These three features define a hierarchy ofr the contextual emergence of determinstic descriptions assuming